By

 MAT in Maine at a Glance

-• Statewide buprenorphine prescribing rose 43% in the past three years as more clinicians began offering MAT.
+• Statewide buprenorphine prescribing rose 43% over a recent three-year period as more clinicians began offering MAT (Maine Drug Data Hub).

 These numbers highlight how common Suboxone treatment has become, and why clear guidance on driving matters.